oschrenk/notes/company.md

 - continuos integration
 - make status visible (e.g.. status monitoring, whiteboard). make it a game.
 - automate everything
+- configuration should be under version control
+- configuration files should be textual with ability to comment (comments communicate intend, which is not possible with GUI control)

 ### Versioning ###